 Applying begins with our secure online application.
 You can begin by creating an account where you can save your work and progress with your application requirements.
 Once you have the requirements completed, you can submit your application.

-Applications from 2013 have been purged and all applicants must therefore create new fall 2014 accounts.
+Applications from May 2014 have been purged and all applicants must therefore create new accounts.

 The University of California, in accordance with applicable federal and state law and university policy, prohibits discrimination, including harassment, on the basis of race, color, national origin, religion, sex, physical or mental disability, medical condition (cancer-related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or status as a covered veteran (special disabled veteran, Vietnam-era veteran or any other veteran who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized).
 This nondiscrimination policy covers admission, access, and treatment in University programs and activities.